- How much DWI experience does the lawyer have?

 Can your lawyer tell you a list of the breath machine's shortcomings off the top of his head?

 If the lawyer cannot answer these two questions positively, you may want to look elsewhere.

 Most DWI prosecutions involve results of "field sobriety tests," some of which have been the subject of scientific studies conducted by the National Highway Traffic Safety Administration (NHTSA, pronounced as "Nitsa") and police agencies who knew their work was being scrutinized.
 NHTSA has admitted that these tests, in order to be reliable, must be administered in the "prescribed standardized manner" each and every time they are administered.
 Any deviation from the prescribed standardized manner affects the tests' accuracy and reliability.

 It is essential that your lawyer know which field sobriety tests have been approved by NHTSA and how to determine if any deviation occurred when the tests were administered to you.

 Also, your lawyer should have a copy of the police officer's student training manual for field sobriety testing.
-If they do not have one, you may want to look elsewhere.
-If they do, does it look brand new or used?
+If he or she does not have one, you may want to look elsewhere.
+If he or she does, does it look brand new or used?
 That will tell you a lot.

-You also need to find out if your lawyer will personally handle the hearing, or if he will let an associate do it.
+You also need to find out if your lawyer will personally handle the hearing, or if he or she will let an associate do it.
 Remember, there is no substitute for the real thing.

 Be sure you have a clear understanding of the fee the lawyer will charge, as well as what the financial penalties are for pleading guilty.
 Your financial obligation to the lawyer should also be in writing.